dottjt/plastic/chapters/02-work.md

 ### Work Introduction

 In work we trust.
 A plutocratic orgy of totalitarian devastation.
-Last week's solution to the rampant "black" problem.
+This week's solution to the rampant "black" problem.
 Mornin' coffee.
 Mornin' grain.
 Mornin' wank.
-Margarine's tainted folly of hardened bliss, as you attempt to pry the vogue from your eyes with a pompadour pickaxe.
-The diabolical seeps into your gums n' fizzles into the heart of your Special-K. Spuriously programming Lucifer's twiddle into an undying commitment of useful, well-behaved utility.
+Margarine's tainted folly of hardened bliss, as you attempt to pry the vogue from your eyes with a pompadour pickaxe at 5:20am in the morning.
+The diabolical mud seeps from your gums n' fizzles into the heart of your Special-K, programming Lucifer's spurious twiddle into an undying commitment of well-behaved utility.
 Tizzle n' rawr.
 Sizzle n' bliss.
 Achromatic in a calico beak of crackle invention.
 Shuckle up, bucko.
 It's time to cradle the flair.

 ### Touch Upon Editor Meeting